VictorKong94/PokePortal/answers.md

 found in the `db/seeds.rb` file.

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.
+The line creates a button that says "Throw a Pokeball!"
+Clicking the button calls the `capture` method belonging to Pokemon, passing the current pokemon's id as an argument.

 # Question 3: What would you name your own Pokemon?